Who's invited to Harry and Meghan's wedding?

 Other friends and former co-stars who may share the big day include Abigail Spencer, Sarah Rafferty, Gina Torres, Amanda Schull and Gabriel Macht.
 Asked why Harry was attracted to Markle, Spencer told Vanity Fair: "She's got warm elegance, though her style is hard to pin down.
 It's classy and timeless.
 When you're talking to her, you feel like you're the only person on the planet.
 And it's just wonderful to see her so in love."

 Another likely invitee is actress Janina Gavankar, perhaps best known for her roles in "True Blood" or "The Vampire Diaries."
 According to a post by Markle last year on her now-deleted Instagram account, they have been friends for over 15 years.
-Indian actress and Unicef Goodwill Ambassador Priyanka Chopra hasn't known Markle for as long but Instagram posts of the pair having fun together suggest she may make the guest list.

 UK media reports say British heiress and former "Made in Chelsea" star Millie Mackintosh has also become a good friend of Markle's while she's been based in London.